South Lawson Waterfall Circuit

-The South Lawson Waterfall Circuit, officially the South Lawson Circular Waterfall Track or colloquially the Five Waterfall Walk, is a walk in Lawson, New South Wales, Australia.
-It is a 2.6 km track that bypasses five waterfalls and an optional sixth one, off track.
+The South Lawson Waterfall Circuit, officially the South Lawson Circular Waterfall Track or colloquially the Five Waterfall Walk, is a walking track in Lawson, New South Wales, Australia.
+It is a 2.6 km track that bypasses five waterfalls and a sixth waterfall off the track.
 The landscape and biome changes a lot in the walk, ranging from wet, temperate forest, to dry forest with blue gums and wildflowers around the track.
 The track follows the banks of Lawson and Cataract Creek, and crosses Ridge Creek once.
-The track is rated as easy to medium.
+The track is rated as easy to medium, with a Grade 2.
 It has an elevation gain of 117 m along the track.